Hiking Advice for the West of Ireland

 The first piece of hiking advice for the West of Ireland, for those of you planning solo walking in the beautiful outdoors of Mayo and Connemara, is to plan ahead.
 Let somebody know exactly where you are going, what your route is and roughly when you plan to be back.
 Be sure they understand this information and know how to communicate it effectively to Mayo or Galway Mountain Rescue, if required.

 If you are going into the mountains, it is always better to go with somebody else, plus a fully charged mobile phone and spare power pack, along with your map and compass that you know how to use.
+Your phone and power pack should be on your person, not in your rucksack.

 In Mayo and Connemara, you will mostly be walking in boggy, wet terrain.
 This can be tiring and visitors to our area from overseas often find it difficult to understand how a 25 km hike, that is relatively flat, can take up to 10 hours to complete !
 Many of our hills and mountains are bog-covered right to their peaks.
 On the other hand, you could also find yourself on a hike that is boggy at lower altitudes but with rocky scree at the peaks, so you need to be ready for loose rock underfoot also.